10up/wp-scaffold/README.md

 ## How to Setup

 1. [Download a zip](https://github.com/10up/wp-scaffold/archive/trunk.zip) of the repository into your project.
 At 10up, by default we version control the `wp-content` directory (ignoring obvious things like `uploads`).
-This enables to have plugins, theme, etc. all in one repository.
+This enables us to have plugins, theme, etc. all in one repository.
 Having separate repositories for each plugin and theme only happens in rare circumstances that are outside of our control.
 2. Take what you need.
 If your project doesn't have a theme, remove the theme.
 If your project doesn't need any plugin functionality, remove the MU plugin.
 If your plugin doesn't need CSS/JS, remove it.
 If your plugin doesn't need to be translated, remove all the translation functionality.

 ## Scaffold Rules